dimitri-nicolo/calico/felix/docs/config-params.md

 This setting is ignored by eBPF and BPFDNSPolicyMode is used instead.

-Inline policy mode is not supported in NFTables mode.
-Default mode in DelayDeniedPacket in case of NFTables.
+This field has no effect in NFTables mode.
+Please use NFTablesDNSPolicyMode instead.

 | Detail |   |
 | --- | --- |